-- 1. By way of derogation from Article 5 (Sufficiently Worked or Processed Products) and subject to paragraphs 2 and 3 of this Article, non-originating materials which, according to the conditions set out in the list in Annex (Product-Specific Rules of Origin) are not to be used in the manufacture of a given product may nevertheless be used, provided that their total value or net weight assessed for the product does not exceed: - (a) 10% of the weight of the product for products falling within Chapters 2 and 4 to 24 of the Harmonized System, other than processed fishery products of Chapter 16; - (b) 10% of the ex-works price of the product for other products, except for products falling within Chapters 50 to 63 of the Harmonized System, for which the tolerances mentioned in Notes 6 and 7 of Annex (Product-Specific Rules of Origin), shall apply. - 2.
-Paragraph 1 shall not allow exceeding any of the percentages for the maximum value or weight of non-originating materials as specified in the rules laid down in the list in Annex (Product-Specific Rules of Origin). - 3.
-Paragraphs 1 and 2 shall not apply to products wholly obtained in the territory of a Party within the meaning of Article 4 (Wholly Obtained Products).
-However, without prejudice to Articles 7 (Insufficient Working or Processing) and 8 (Unit of Qualification), the tolerance provided for in those paragraphs shall nevertheless apply to the sum of all the materials which are used in the manufacture of a product and for which the rule laid down in the list in Annex (Product-Specific Rules of Origin) for that product requires that such materials be wholly obtained.
+- 3. By way of derogation from paragraph 1 and subject to paragraphs 4 and 5 of this Article, non-originating materials which, according to the conditions set out in the list, in Annex II are not to be used in the manufacture of a given product may nevertheless be used, provided that their total value or net weight assessed for the product does not exceed: - (a) 10 % of the weight of the product for products falling within Chapters 2 and 4 to 24 of the Harmonized System, other than processed fishery products of Chapter 16; - (b) 10 % of the ex-works price of the product for other products, except for products falling within Chapters 50 to 63 of the Harmonized System, for which the tolerances mentioned in Notes 6 and 7 of Annex I, shall apply. - 4.
+Paragraph 3 shall not allow to exceed any of the percentages for the maximum content of non-originating materials as specified in the rules laid down in the list in Annex II. - 5.
+Paragraphs 3 and 4 shall not apply to products wholly obtained in a Party within the meaning of Article 4.
+However, without prejudice to Article 6 and 7(2), the tolerance provided for in those paragraphs shall nevertheless apply to the sum of all the materials which are used in the manufacture of a product and for which the rule laid down in the list in Annex II for that product requires that such materials be wholly obtained.

-Insufficient Working or Processing
+Insufficient working or processing

-- 1. Without prejudice to paragraph 3, the following operations shall be considered as insufficient working or processing to confer the status of originating products, whether or not the requirements of Article 5 (Sufficiently Worked or Processed Products) are satisfied: - (a) preserving operations to ensure that the products remain in good condition during transport and storage;
+- 1. Without prejudice to paragraph 2, the following operations shall be considered as insufficient working or processing to confer the status of originating products, whether or not the requirements of Article 5 are satisfied: - (a) preserving operations to ensure that the products remain in good condition during transport and storage; - (b) breaking-up and assembly of packages; - (c) washing, cleaning; removal of dust, oxide, oil, paint or other coverings; - (d) ironing or pressing of textiles and textile articles; - (e) simple painting and polishing operations; - (f) husking and partial or total milling of rice; polishing and glazing of cereals and rice; - (g) operations to colour or flavour sugar or form sugar lumps; partial or total milling of crystal sugar; - (h) peeling, stoning and shelling, of fruits, nuts and vegetables; - (i) sharpening, simple grinding or simple cutting;

-- (b) breaking-up and assembly of packages; - (c) washing, cleaning; removal of dust, oxide, oil, paint or other coverings; - (d) ironing or pressing of textiles and textile articles; - (e) simple painting and polishing operations; - (f) husking and partial or total milling of rice; polishing and glazing of cereals and rice; - (g) operations to colour or flavour sugar or form sugar lumps; partial or total milling of crystal sugar; - (h) peeling, stoning and shelling, of fruits, nuts and vegetables; - (i) sharpening, simple grinding or simple cutting; - (j) sifting, screening, sorting, classifying, grading, matching (including the makingup of sets of articles; - (k) simple placing in bottles, cans, flasks, bags, cases, boxes, fixing on cards or boards and all other simple packaging operations; - (l) affixing or printing marks, labels, logos and other like distinguishing signs on products or their packaging; - (m) simple mixing of products, whether or not of different kinds; mixing of sugar with any material; - (n) simple addition of water or dilution or dehydration or denaturation of products; - (o) simple assembly of parts of articles to constitute a complete article or disassembly of products into parts; - (p) slaughter of animals; - (q) a combination of two or more of the operations specified in subparagraphs (a) to (p). - 2.
+- (j) sifting, screening, sorting, classifying, grading, matching (including the making-up of sets of articles); - (k) simple placing in bottles, cans, flasks, bags, cases, boxes, fixing on cards or boards and all other simple packaging operations; - (l) affixing or printing marks, labels, logos and other like distinguishing signs on products or their packaging; - (m) simple mixing of products, whether or not of different kinds; mixing of sugar with any material; - (n) simple addition of water or dilution or dehydration or denaturation of products; - (o) simple assembly of parts of articles to constitute a complete article or disassembly of products into parts; - (p) slaughter of animals. - (q) a combination of two or more of the operations specified in points (a) to (p); - 2.
 For the purpose of paragraph 1, operations shall be considered simple when neither special skills nor machines, apparatus or tools especially produced or installed for those operations are required for their performance. - 3.
-All operations carried out either in the Union or in Indonesia on a given product shall be considered together when determining whether the working or processing undergone by that product is to be regarded as insufficient within the meaning of paragraph 1.
+All operations carried out either in the Union or in Mexico on a given product shall be considered together when determining whether the working or processing undergone by that product is to be regarded as insufficient within the meaning of paragraph 1.

-Unit of Qualification
+Unit of qualification